IBM/Kubernetes-container-service-GitLab-sample/README.md

 kubectl create -f gitlab.yaml
 ```

 After you created all the services and deployments, wait for 3 to 5 minutes.
-You can check the status of you deployment on Kubernetes UI.
-Run kubectl proxy and check when GitLab container becomes ready.
+You can check the status of your deployment on Kubernetes UI.
+Run 'kubectl proxy' and check when the GitLab container becomes ready.

 ![Kubernetes Status Page](images/kube_ui.png)